andrewharabor/simPLY_chess/README.md

 ## Introduction

 A simple and minimalist chess engine written in Python.
 This project was heavily inspired by [Sunfish](https://github.com/thomasahle/sunfish/tree/master), including some of its ports to faster languages as well as other engines based around Sunfish.
-The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) was of great help since it explains nearly every concept in detail.
+The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) was of great help since it explains nearly every chess programming concept in detail.

 ## How to play against simPLY_chess